openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas/project-owner.rst

 The tasks that the persona performs within a certain organizational model are important for the usability of your OpenStack development.
-Within a small company, Wei might be required to assume some of the responsibilities of the the Domain Operator or maybe even the Cloud Operator.
+Within a small company, Wei might be required to assume some of the responsibilities of the Domain Operator or maybe even the Cloud Operator.
 In this case, the persona does not need to submit requests to manage the cloud's resources but can rather make the changes needed.